 NOTE: Some early DVD titles (released from 1997 until early 2000's) use a 4:3 non-anamorphic widescreen aspect ratio.
 When played on a 16:9 display, the content is shown in a small window with black borders on all four sides.
 The top and bottom borders are encoded into the video.
 The left and right borders are added by the player to maintain the correct aspect ratio.
-For these types of discs, the Full Screen zoom mode can be used to eliminate the borders.
-The ZOOM feature may not be available when certain DVD or Blu-ray Discs are played if the disc's author has chosen to disable ZOOM.
+For this type of discs the "Full Screen" zoom mode can be used to eliminate the borders.
+Due to the dominance of wide screen or 16:9 TV, NO specific ZOOM levels are provided for "TV Aspect Ratio" of "4:3 Letterbox" or "4:3 Pan & Scan"